Dadaism6/Dadaism6.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: UCLA MSCS Class of 2024 | B.S CS Class of 2022
+subtitle: UCLA MS. CS Class of 2024 | BS.
+CS Class of 2022
 nav_order: 1
 profile:
   align: right